Complicated or complex – knowing the difference is important

 Look for leverage points

 In complex situations it is useful to move beyond thinking of “a change” that will fix the system, and instead look for a number of “leverage points” that may be adjusted to improve the system.
 Encouraging the development and implementation of new work practices, for example, may require changes in rules (e.g. laws, protocols and tacit norms), changes in relationships, networks and patterns of behavior (e.g. how conflict is handled, how mistakes are managed, how power is used), and the use of a range of tools (e.g. databases, checklists, guidelines).
 One-size fits all approaches are unlikely to work in complex adaptive systems.
-The way solutions are visioned and delivered locally must reflect the values, contexts and cultures of each different community of stakeholders.
+The way solutions are visioned and delivered locally must reflect the values, contexts and cultures of each different community of actors.

 More information on tools and methodologies to implement systems thinking can be found through the linked LfS pages on systemic design, systems thinking tools and conceptual modellingTheories of Change and associated outcomes models are useful tools which help managers to go beyond linear paths of cause and effect, to explore how change happens more broadly and then analyze what that means for the part that their particular agency or program can play.